A Revitalized Downtown: East Village Arts District

 I never really liked where I have lived for the last fifteen years until I spent more time in Jacksonville, Florida.
 While a bit of an oxymoron, I have a vacation home in Historic Springfield, purchased three and a half years ago.
 I love the simplicity, I love the people, and I love the peacefulness of living in the neighborhood.
 And the obvious: I love the old houses.

-Published January 28, 2011 in Learning From - MetroJacksonville.com
+Published January 28, 2011 in Cities - MetroJacksonville.com

 For the last 15+ years Long Beach, California has embraced revitalization and art.
 What started slow has spiraled into an uncontrollable outpouring of cleanliness, art, revitalization, and an embracement of businesses big and small.
 Redevelopment dollars have been used extensively and wisely through not just downtown, but throughout all of the blighted areas of the entire city of Long Beach.
 It is indeed the Redevelopment Agency's mission: to enhance the quality of life by improving blighted areas of Long Beach, revitalizing neighborhoods, promoting economic development, creating jobs, providing affordable housing and encouraging citizen participation.